Our products

 Clams (already opened) 1-2 min At the end (just to heat) Hot

-What fish and shellfish to use
+What fish and seafood to use

 Zarzuela allows for a lot of flexibility, but some combinations work better: